FACT CHECK: President Trump's False Claims On Migrant Caravan, Tax Cuts

 "It may not surface for a while, but that's his goal," Kudlow said.
 "That's his policy intent.
 And I don't see anything wrong with that."

 Trump — a political novice — has a history of promising quick results, then missing deadlines.
-The 10 percent tax cut appears to be a bit of political vaporware timed for the election, and a tacit admission the actual tax cut Republicans passed last year isn't selling very well.
+The 10 percent tax cut appears to be a bit of political vaporware timed for the election and a tacit admission the actual tax cut Republicans passed last year isn't selling very well.

 Mobs and jobs